Whip: Cat o' nine tails

-Melee weapons
+Weapons

-The Bian (鞭 (Biān, Whip)), also known as Chinese whip or hard whip, is a type of tubular-shaped club or rod weapon designed to inflict blunt damage with whipping motion.
+The Bian (鞭 (Biān, Whip)), also known as Chinese whip or hard whip, is a type of tubular-shaped club or rod weapon designed to inflict blunt damage with a whipping motion.
 A typical hard whip is made with metal and has a length of around 90 centimetres.
 Bamboo node-like protrusions are attached to the weapon body at regular intervals to reduce the contact surface and enhance the striking effect.
 The whip is stiff and does not bend.
 It weighs 7 or 8 kilograms.
 The weapon is used mainly on horseback with one hand, sometimes with two whips in both hands.

 The chain whip, also known as the soft whip, is a weapon used in some Chinese martial arts, particularly traditional Chinese disciplines, in addition to modern and traditional wushu.
 It consists of several metal rods, which are joined end-to-end by rings to form a flexible chain.
 Generally, the whip has a handle at one end and a metal dart, used for slashing or piercing an opponent, at the other.
 A cloth flag is often attached at or near the dart end of the whip and a second flag may cover the whip's handle.

 According to the book The Chain Whip, a whip in Chinese historical text may refer to either the soft whip or the hard whip due to an ambiguity in the Chinese language.
 "Both the hard whip and the soft whip can both be referred to simply as whip (鞭) in Chinese."